 Increased Independence: Empowering kiddos to move, increase their strength and see progress resulting from their efforts, allows them to experience increased self-confidence which translates to greater independence.

-Improved Mobility: The work that kiddos do in their physical therapy sessions helps them achieve greater control over their movements, make it easier to move around space and participate in social, family and exercise related activities.
+Improved Mobility: The work that kiddos do in their physical therapy sessions helps them achieve greater control over their movements, making it easier to move around space and participate in various important activities in their daily life.